 McKinley was born on March 31st 2014.
 She was to come into this world with severe medical issues involving her brain not developing correctly.
 Her Corpus Callosum portion in her brain did not develop like it should causing some major neurological difficulties.
 She was diagnosed with a VSD heart defect at 3 months old causing failure to thrive issues.
 She has been followed by multiple doctors.

 She has also been diagnosed with having a “lazy eye” which she wore eye patches to help try to correct.
 She did not sit on her own until after her first birthday, she also did not walk until 2 years old due to having a form of Cerebral Palsy.
-She is slower to learn that most but once she understands something there is no stopping her.
+She is slower to learn than most but once she understands something there is no stopping her.
 She has severe GERD causing reflux issues everyday.
 She has been diagnosed with scoliosis and due to her life on the spectrum she likes to wander.
 She wears orthopedic inserts in her shoes due to collapsed arches to help her walk.
 Now at age 3 she has been diagnosed with being on the autism spectrum.

 She is my hot little mess of joy!
 To top it all off we were told that she may have a rare syndrome and she will need to see a specialist to determine this.
 With everything that she has going on and all the challenges she is so happy and so sweet.
 She is non verbal and loves sensory stimulation.
 However at times she experiences sensory overload.
 When this happens we sing her a song and her world balances out.
 Her favorite things include music, playing in water, Elmo, Mickey Mouse, wheel of fortune, her family, and any bright light.